upa/unvme/README.md

 Note that an application can access multiple devices simultaneously, but a device can only be accessed by one application at any given time.
-Device name is to be specified in PCI format, e.g. 0a:00.0.
+Device name is to be specified in PCI format with optional NSID (e.g. 0a:00.0 or 0a:00.0/1).
+NSID 1 is assumed if /NSID is omitted.

 User space driver, in general, is a specially customized solution.
 Applications must use the provided APIs to access the device instead of